ECCC-MSC/open-data/canada.ca_upcoming/msc-geomet/web-services_en.md

 ![ECCC logo](../img_eccc-logo.png)

 [TOC](../readme_en.md) > MSC GeoMet web services

-## Web Services
+# Geospatial Web Services

 Web services are systems designed to support machine to machine interaction over a network, and are typically utilized in a client/server computing environment made available through programmatic access, associated tools and applications.

 The MSC GeoMet web services adhere to open standards ratified by the [Open Geospatial Consortium (OGC)](https://www.opengeospatial.org/), and the [International Organization for Standardization (ISO)](https://www.isotc211.org/) which enable interoperability and thus make data easy to discover, access, visualize and integrate.
 OGC and ISO standards play an important role in [World Meteorological Organization interoperability](https://www.wmo.int/pages/prog/www/WIS/documents/MOAWMO_OGC.pdf) as part of the [WMO Information System](https://www.wmo.int/pages/prog/www/WIS/) and are supported by numerous off the shelf open source or commercial tools.

-The following OGC Web Services are served by MSC Geomet:
+The following OGC Web Services are served by MSC GeoMet:
 * Web Map Service (WMS)
 * Web Coverage Service (WCS)
 * OGC API - Features

 ## Web Map Service (WMS)

 The [OGC Web Map Service](https://www.opengeospatial.org/standards/wms) Web Map Service (WMS) requests enable a client to retrieve geospatial data as maps.
 WMS requests are made over the internet (HTTP) and are primarily used to retrieve an image (JPEG, PNG, etc.) of geospatial data for a given area of interest.

 The Web Map Service allows for several different types of request types, each of which are described in further detail below.

-### GetCapabilities
+### WMS GetCapabilities

 A WMS Get Capabilities request allows the client to retrieve an XML document that contains metadata describing the service.
 This document contains information relating to the supported request types, supported coordinate reference systems, and most importantly, the layers (data) for which clients can request maps.

-A GetCapabilities request is comprised of the following parameters:
+A WMS GetCapabilities request is comprised of the following parameters:

 <br>